-/usr/share/doc/sgi-ha/templates/cxfs-client-smnotify template into workfile and replace the site-specific variables as directed.
-Use a unique primitive ID, such as CXFS-CLIENT-SMNOTIFY-A1 for HA cluster A.
+/usr/share/doc/sgi-ha/templates/cxfs-client-smnotify template into workfile and replace the site-specific variables as directed in the template comments or in "cxfs-client-smnotify Template Reference" on page 113.
+Use a unique primitive ID, such as SMNOTIFY-1.